What Does Resolution Mean in 3D Printing?

 When to Choose Higher Z Resolution

 That being said, there are times when you want higher resolution.
-Given a printer with good XY resolution and a model with intricate features and many diagonal edges, dialing down the height of the layers will yield a much better model.
+Given a printer with good XY resolution and a model with intricate features and many diagonal edges, dialing down the thickness of the layers will yield a much better model.
 In addition, if that model is short (200 or fewer layers) upping the Z-axis resolution can really improve the quality.